thin-edge/thin-edge.io/docs/src/architecture/thin-edge-json.md

 | time | Timestamp in ISO 8601 string format |
 | type | Internal to `thin-edge.io` |

-## Sending measurements from thin-edge.io
+## Sending measurements to thin-edge.io

 The `thin-edge.io` framework exposes some MQTT endpoints that can be used by local processes to exchange data between themselves as well as to get some data forwarded to the cloud.
 It will essentially act like an MQTT broker against which you can write your application logic.
 Other thin-edge processes can use this broker as an inter-process communication mechanism by publishing and subscribing to various MQTT topics.
 Any data can be forwarded to the connected cloud-provider as well, by publishing the data to some standard topics.

-All topics with the prefix `tedge/` are reserved by the thin-edge framework for this purpose.
+All topics with the prefix `tedge/` are reserved by `thin-edge.io` for this purpose.
-To send measurements to the thin-edge framework, the measurements represented in Thin Edge JSON format can be published to the `tedge/measurements` topic.
+To send measurements to `thin-edge.io`, the measurements represented in Thin Edge JSON format can be published to the `tedge/measurements` topic.
-Other processes running on the thin-edge device can subscribe to this topic to process the measurements sent by the other thin-edge processes.
+Other processes running on the thin-edge device can subscribe to this topic to process these measurements.

-If the message published to this `tedge/measurement` topic is not a well-formed Thin Edge JSON structure, then that message won’t be processed, not even partially, and an appropriate error message on why the validation failed will be published to a dedicated `tedge/error` topic.
+If the messages published to this `tedge/measurements` topic is not a well-formed Thin Edge JSON, then that message won’t be processed by `thin-edge.io`, not even partially, and an appropriate error message on why the validation failed will be published to a dedicated `tedge/errors` topic.
 The messages published to this topic will be highly verbose error messages and can be used for any debugging during development.
 You should not rely on the structure of these error messages to automate any actions as they are purely textual data and bound to change from time-to-time.

 More topics will be added under the `tedge/` topic in future to support more data types like events, alarms etc.
-So, it is advised to avoid any sub-topics under `tedge` for any other data exchange between processes.
+So, it is advised to avoid any sub-topics under `tedge/` for any other data exchange between processes.

-Here is the complete list of topics reserved by `thin-edge.io` for its working:
+Here is the complete list of topics reserved by `thin-edge.io` for its internal working:

 | Topic | Description |
 | --- | --- |